Update: Oggies has shutdown their Dekalb Market Hall Location, but plan to open a new location sometime next year.

 A pair that formerly managed the East Village establishment Pado is behind 8282.
 Bong Le Jo trained in the kitchens of Perry St, Dovetail, and Kissaki before founding Pado.
 In contrast, Jee Kim founded various fashion and lifestyle enterprises and worked as a truffle supplier in Seoul in collaboration with a New York-based enterprise.

-All of the meals, which range in price from $14 to $26, appear shared and feature boneless soy garlic chicken thighs, yellowtail Crudo, and grilled scallops in black bean sauce.
+All of the meals range in price from $14 to $26, with some of the best options being boneless soy garlic chicken thighs, yellowtail Crudo, and grilled scallops in black bean sauce.
 Dinner is served Wednesday through Sunday.

 Yannick Benjamin, a wine industry veteran, teamed with Mara Rudzinski, George Gallego, Oscar Lorenzzi, and Lorenz Skeeter to launch Contento.
 Located at 88 E 111th Street, this spot is a cozy wine bar with a Peruvian-inspired menu that focuses on accessible hospitality and space inclusivity.
 According to Gallego and Benjamin, who both use wheelchairs, every inch of the dining area keeps wheelchair users in mind.